akasyado/Land-Classification-Using-Satellite-Imagery/README.md

 with
 ee.Initialize(project="your-project-name")
-Change "your-project-name" with your actual google cloud or earth engine project Id

-Replace "your-project-name" with your actual Google Cloud or Earth Engine project ID Create Folder named "MyProject" in google drive
+Change "your-project-name" with your actual google cloud or earth engine project Id Create Folder named "MyProject" in google drive
 Any images downloaded are stored in this folder